ShenghaoLin/Java-CPP-Translator/README.md

 `runxtc -printPhasex <source file>`

 The output for phases 1, 2 and 4 are prompted in the shell.
-The output for phases 3 and 4 are in the output directory.
+The output for phases 3 and 5 are in the output directory.

+### To view the name mangling scheme, type:

+`runxtc -printMangling <source file>`

 ### To run the tests for phase x, type: